 - Ph.D. in Meteorology from the Naval Postgraduate School

 - Fellow, Massachusetts Institute of Technology Seminar XXI on Foreign Politics, International Relations, and National Interest.

-Dr. Titley is a Fellow of the American Meteorological Society and was awarded an honorary Doctorate from the University of Alaska, Fairbanks.
+Dr. Titley is a fellow of the American Meteorological Society.
+He was awarded an honorary doctorate from the University of Alaska, Fairbanks.